-Fun Factoids about Me
+Fun Factoids about the author:

 * When I came home from my summer job one Sunday night the following July, I was able to watch the show as a “rerun” (or, as they are called today, a “Classic”).